 England.
 All of it.
 I loves it.
 My roots are in the capital and my heart is in the countryside.

 Is your hair really blue?

-Yes All over bright aqua blue.
-I did semi-permanent blue streaks in it when I was 12, and at 15 dyed my hair permanently blue.
+All over bright aqua blue.
+I bought some bright blue hair mascara when I was 12, and then at 15 dyed my hair permanently blue.
 I'm a natural bluenette.
 People sometimes think my aim is to stand out, but really I do it to fit in, that is, with myself.
 I've had blue hair in my mind from since whenever I thought about hair, and now I have blue hair.
 It may seem weird to you, but it really is one of the most natural things for me.

 I chose DestinyBlue (all one word) as a online name soon after that.
 I always liked the idea of 'Destiny'; where as 'fate' means a predetermined outcome, 'destiny' gives control to the participant.
 You shape and make you own destiny, I've always been a strong advocate of this; you can't choose where you can from, but you can choose where you're going to.
-Chose the name at 12 years of age.

 What would you be if you weren't an artist?